bsherin/tactic/docs/Tile-Commands.rst

     .. py:method:: create_collection_object(doc_type, doc_dict=None)

-        Creates a new :py:class:`DetachedTacticCollection` object. ``doc_dict``, if provided must be a dictionary with keys that are the name of the documents, and values that are DetachedTacticDocument objects.
+        Creates a new :py:class:`DetachedTacticCollection` object. *doc_dict*, if provided must be a dictionary with keys that are the names of the documents, and values that are :py:class:`DetachedTacticDocument` objects.

-    .. py:method:: create_document(docname, column_names, dict_or_detached_row_list=None, metadata=None)
+    .. py:method:: create_document(doc_data=None, docname="document1", metadata=None)

         Creates a new :py:class:`DetachedTacticDocument` object.

+        *doc_data* can be either pandas DataFrame, a list of :py:class:`TacticRow` objects, or a list of dicts.

-    .. py:method:: create_freeform_document(docname, lines=None, metadata=None)
+    .. py:method:: create_freeform_document(docname="document1", lines=None, metadata=None)

         Creates a new :py:class:`DetachedFreeformTacticCollection` object.

     .. py:method:: create_row(row_dict=None)

-        Creates a new :py:class:`DetachedTacticRow` object.
+        Creates a new :py:class:`DetachedTacticRow` object. *row_dict* and be a dict or a pandas Series.

     .. py:method:: create_line(txt=None)